bookschool/org/div/notes/Life Science/04 Genetics The Science of Heredity/04 Genetics The Science of Heredity.md

 ### What Is Probability?

-Each time you toss a coin, there are two possible ways it can land—heads up or tails up. **Probability** is a number that describes how likely it is that an event will occur.
+Each time you toss a coin, there are two possible ways it can landâ€”heads up or tails up. **Probability** is a number that describes how likely it is that an event will occur.
 In mathematical terms, you can say the probability that a tossed coin will land heads up is 1 in 2.
 There's also a 1 in 2 probability that